Entropify/OmniMacro/README.md

 ## 📋 Overview

-**OmniMacro** is a comprehensive Windows automation utility designed for gamers, content creators, and power users.
-It combines multiple automation features into a single, intuitive interface with a modern dark theme.
+**OmniMacro** is a comprehensive Windows automation utility designed for power users and those who want to save effort and time on daily tasks.
+It combines multiple automation features into a single, intuitive interface with a modern, sleek theme.

 > ⚠️ **Important**: Run as Administrator for full functionality.